lcompilers/lpython/doc/src/rebasing.md

 # Untracked files:
 ...
 ```
-- second window: rename(rewword) `Added add4.py`, you can edit the message as you want, i will rename it: `Added add4.py and edit it ` .
+- second window: rename(reword) `Added add4.py`, you can edit the message as you want, I will rename it: `Added add4.py and edit it ` .
 ```
 Added add4.py